 International study is an enriching experience, but financing study abroad can seem daunting.
 Funding is available for many options, including study at a foreign university, participation in humanitarian relief efforts, and internships.

 There are different ways to include an international experience into your Harvard career.
 Students who receive grant assistance from Harvard can transfer their financial aid to an approved term-time study abroad program.
 You'd prefer to do a summer program?
 The Harvard Summer School may be able to help.
 Or you could design your own travel experience during summer or winter break.
 However you choose to do it, funding can make international study experiences possible.

-Start your search at the Office of Career Services and the Office of International Education.
+Start your search at the Mignone Center for Career Success (MCS) and the Office of International Education.
 Below you'll find a selection of offices and programs that offer grants for international travel, organized by location.

 Whether you are looking for a term-time job, trying to secure a summer internship, or are exploring potential career paths, we’re here to help.